chipmuenk/modular_synths/README.md

 The idea behind this repo is to collect ideas and links concerning electronic music gear using analog modular synths, MIDI modules and maybe FPGAs.
 And of course to develop own designs.

 ## Ideas for workshops
 In 2023, an article was published on amazona.de ["Module vom Bausatz bis zur Eigenkreation"](https://www.amazona.de/workshop-eurorack-diy-module-vom-bausatz-bis-zur-eigenkreation/) (German, translated "Modules: From kits to own creations") that gives a very nice overview on the different levels you can construct your own modules.
-When organizing workshops, it probably makes sense to focus on entry ... medium level participants, teach some theory and of course give practical support and fix bugs:
+When organizing workshops, it probably makes sense to focus on entry ... medium level participants, teach some theory and of course give practical support and fix bugs.

+Please contact me if you are interested in collaborations, workshops or sharing some ideas!

-* **Building a synthesizer module kit**, like the [Erica Synths DIY kits](https://www.ericasynths.lv/shop/diy-kits-1/).
+* **Building a synthesizer module kit** like the [Erica Synths DIY kits](https://www.ericasynths.lv/shop/diy-kits-1/).
 For intermediate soldering and electronics skills, this should require 1/2 ...
 1 day to complete and debug.
 However, you end up with a single module which could be underwhelming as a first synth experience.
 * **Ray Wilson's Noise Toaster** is a compact semimodular synth, described in his book "Make: Analog Synthesizers" (see below).
-PCB and front panel are available via https://synthcube.com.
+PCB and front panel are available via https://synthcube.com (UK).
 This is in the style of [Erica Synth's Bullfrog](https://www.ericasynths.lv/shop/standalone-instruments-1/bullfrog/).
 Maybe I redesign the synth to fit into a Eurorack and add some patch points etc. This also allows producing and ordering cheaper PCBs and front panels for a workshop.
 * **[VCV-Rack](https://vcvrack.com/)**, a software emulation of modular synthesis.
 The possibilities and limitations of modular synth sound design can be explained and explored easily and for free as a first step.
 * **Hybrid Synth**, combining VCV-Rack and one or more modules or a semi-modular synth.
 This avoids the single-module-sadness.
 * **PT2366 delay boards** are really cheap and can be used to build delay based effects for guitar players and modular synth afficionados, increasing the number of potential workshop participants.
 Results can be obtained really fast, see e.g. https://youtu.be/4sou9qvbDls or https://youtu.be/8DflR9uUR6Q .
-* Free-style courses starting with just a schematic could be interesting for advanced synthesizer developers.
-Breadboards work well for the complexity level of a typical synth module, and from this a PCB could be designed and manufactured.
+* **Free-style courses** starting with just a schematic for advanced synthesizer developers / electronic tinkerers.
+Breadboards work well for the complexity level of a typical synth module, and from this a stripline board or a PCB can be designed and manufactured.
-* **Faust + ESP32** audio platform (see below), focussing on algorithms and a software-centric approach to music electronics, suitable for stomp boxes and modular systems.
+* **Faust + ESP32** audio platform (see below), focussing on algorithms and a software-centric approach to music electronics, suitable for stomp boxes and modular systems alike.
 * Arduino / Teensy + some analog interfacing